jasp-stats/jasp-desktop/Docs/development/jasp-building-guide.md

 Then you start qtcreator and open JASP.pro, run qmake and build all.
 After that you should be able to run JASP.

 #### Fedora
+*Disclaimer: this hasn't been tested in quite some time*

 Under Fedora, you need these packages:
  - qt-devel
  - qt5-qtwebengine-devel (probably)